The Opposite of December... A Season of Separation: Promotion

 Poison the Well toured vigorously in 2000 to promote their debut album.
-The band embarked on a local Florida tour with Red Roses for a Blue Lady in late October 1999, followed by an East Coast United States tour with Stretch Arm Strong from December 1999 to January 2000.
-They also played at festivals like Fantasy Festival in Miami, Florida, Mixed Messages in Minneapolis, Minnesota and Hellfest in Syracuse, New York The band's Hellfest 2K performance was professionally filmed and three songs ("Slice Paper Wrists", "Nerdy" and "Artist's Rendering of Me") were used on Trustkill Records' VHS and DVD Hellfest Syracuse, NY - Summer 2000: The Official Documentary, released on June 12, 2001.
+They tioured with Stretch Arm Strong and played at multiple festivals.
+The band's Hellfest 2K performance was professionally filmed and three songs ("Slice Paper Wrists", "Nerdy" and "Artist's Rendering of Me") were used on Trustkill Records' VHS and DVD Hellfest Syracuse, NY - Summer 2000: The Official Documentary, released on June 12, 2001.
 The home video also included interviews with Poison the Well and a live performance by metalcore band NORA with whom Primack had played in place of their absent guitarist.
-The Opposite of December...
-A Season of Separation was sent in to CMJ in February 2000 and was added to the Loud Rock chart in late April 2000.
-It reached number 9 on the Loud Rock chart in May 2000.

 The band also toured with Twelve Tribes, who was promoting its new extended play Instruments, which featured guest vocals from Moreira on the song "Milk And Mice Pocketknife".
-The Broken Hearts and Broken Vans - Summer Tour 2000 trip took them across the entire United States, from the Southeast, up the Northeast through the Midwest, covering Central and Southern America, and finally the Westcoast, from June to August 2000.
-This Day Forward briefly joined the tour for one of the legs.
-During this tour, Poison the Well opened their shows by performing a snippet of a Metallica cover of "...And Justice for All".
+Poison The Well did a summer tour in 2000, covering multiple regions of the United States from June to August 2000.
+The tour saw This Day Forward briefly joining the tour for one of the legs.
 Poison the Well and Twelve Tribes were scheduled to play a few Canadian dates as part of the tour at the end of June 2000 but due to lack of paperwork, they were denied entry.
-Rhythm guitarist Miller was unable to participate in the summer tour so former Twelve Tribes bassist Matthew Tackett filled in during those three months.
-One highlight event, a radio show performed on June 26 in Boston, Massachusetts, was recorded; two songs from that broadcast were later used as bonus tracks on Undecided Records' re-issue of Distance Only Makes the Heart Grow Fonder in 2001.
+Rhythm guitarist Miller was also unable to participate in the summer tour so former Twelve Tribes bassist Matthew Tackett filled in.
+A radio show performed on June 26 in Boston, Massachusetts, was recorded; two songs from that broadcast were later used as bonus tracks on Undecided Records' re-issue of Distance Only Makes the Heart Grow Fonder in 2001.